iot-lab/iot-lab-gateway/DEVELOPER.md

 ### Autotest firmware

 The autotest firmware is used during the testing phase.
-IotLAB-platform allows you to perform autotests for your device.
+The IoT-LAB platform allows you to perform autotests for your device.
 It could be useful to see if the sensor on your node are still alive and send valid data.
 During the testing phase, the gateway will flash the autotest